augmentac/ff2api-external-integration-tool/README.md

-# {CSV} FF2API
+# CSV->LTL Action Tool

-A comprehensive flat file to API mapping tool designed specifically for freight brokers.
-This tool allows non-technical users to easily upload freight data files and automatically map them to the freight loads API.
+A comprehensive flat file to API mapping tool designed specifically for LTL (Less Than Truckload) freight operations.
+This tool allows non-technical users to easily upload freight data files and automatically map them to the freight loads API, with specialized features for LTL operations.

 ## ✨ Features